Updated: 9 September 2025

 - Full hypo awareness is required; loss of awareness is a bar to Group 2.

-Blood glucose meter top accuracy and top tips?
+Blood glucose meter accuracy and top tips?

 - Use NHS-recommended meters/strips and keep downloadable records.